-With the single channel option the actuator is connected to only one highway and an additional input is provided for measuring and reporting an analogue variable.
+With the single channel option the actuator is connected to only one highway.
 The connection of the actuator to the highway uses terminals A and B (in and out terminals), the terminal numbers depend on the actuator type and are indicated on the actuator wiring diagram.
 The highway should be arranged so as to eliminate any stub connections.
-The last actuator on the highway should have the termination resistor connected by linking the highway 'A Out' terminal to the 'Terminator' terminal (blue link in diagram above) and fitting the internal links LK1 and LK2 in the Terminate position.
-Take care to ensure that the correct polarity is observed on the data highway connection, all the A terminals must be used on one data line and all the B terminals on the other.
+Take care to ensure that the correct polarity is observed on the data highway connection.
+All the A terminals must be used on one data line and all the B terminals on the other.

 - Data line 1B is positive with respect to data line 1A when the PFU is transmitting a '1'.

-- ☐ Data line A is also called TxD/RxD-N
+- Data line A is also called TxD/RxD-N

-- ☐ Data line B is also called TxD/RxD-P
+- Data line B is also called TxD/RxD-P